ddev/ddev/docs/content/users/usage/commands.md

 ddev restart --all
 ```

+## `sake`

+Run the `sake` command, only available for Silverstripe projects and if the Silverstripe `sake` command is
+available in the `vendor/bin` folder.

+Common commands:
+- Build database: `ddev sake dev/build`
+- List of available tasks: `ddev sake dev/tasks`

 ## `self-upgrade`

 Output instructions for updating or upgrading DDEV.
 The command doesn’t perform the upgrade, but tries to provide instructions relevant to your installation.
 Must be executed from the project context.